Franklin Gómez: College

+Senior level

 During the 2011 Pan American Games in Guadalajara, Mexico, Gómez won the first gold medal in the sport of wrestling for Puerto Rico.
 He would win his next three tournaments in Romania, Italy and Germany.
 In his last performance, he defeated the current world champion in the 60 kg, the Russian wrestler Besik Kudukhov, claiming the gold medal in the Grand Prix of Germany.
 After becoming the sub-champion and winning a silver medal in the 2011 World Championships, Gomez also won his country a spot at the 2012 London Olympics.

 At the 2012 Olympics in London, Gómez faced Besik Kudukhov of Russia again but this time in the first round.
 Kudukhov defeated Gomez 3–1 and made the final but was defeated by Toghrul Asgarov of Azerbaijan.
 With Kudukhov making the final, Gomez was made eligible to wrestle for a medal in the repechage rounds.
 Gómez fought against Yogeshwar Dutt in the repechage rounds, but lost again 0–3, and Dutt eventually claimed the bronze medal.

 At the 2014 World Wrestling Championships in the round of 16 he lost to Soslan Ramonov (by fall) of Russia and in the repechage round 2 he lost again to Ganzorigiin Mandakhnaran of Mongolia (4–7).
-In the match against Soslan Ramonov he wrestled with extreme, violent energy, intense determination, competed on equal terms with the 2014 world champion, leading on points 10-8 before his losing.
+In the match against Soslan Ramonov he wrestled with extreme, violent energy, intense determination, competed on equal terms with the eventual world champion, leading on points 10-8 before his losing.

-At the 2016 Dan Kolov – Nikola Petrov Tournament Gómez held the gold medal after defeating the strong wrestler Borislav Novachkov of Bulgaria.
+At the 2016 Dan Kolov – Nikola Petrov Tournament Gómez held the gold medal after defeating the strong international wrestler Borislav Novachkov of Bulgaria.